Pederson, Giants walk past skidding Phillies 5-4 – KION546

 SAN FRANCISCO (AP) — Joc Pederson drove in three runs, drawing a bases-loaded walk that broke a sixth-inning tie and sending the San Francisco Giants over the Philadelphia Phillies 5-4 Saturday.

 The Giants won their second in a row following a seven-game losing streak.
-The Phillies have lost five of six.
+The wild card-contending Phillies have lost five of six.

+“I don’t think they’re tight.
+We’re just going through a stretch right now.
+We’ve got to get out of it,” Phillies interim manager Rob Thomson said.

-Pederson got two hits to continue his strong series against the wild card-contending Phillies.
+Pederson got two hits to continue his strong series against the Phillies.
 On Friday night, he homered and drove in five runs during a 13-1 romp.

 Philadelphia pitchers again had trouble with their control — a day after issuing 10 walks, they walked three batters in the sixth.
 With the score 3-all and the bases loaded with two outs, reliever Brad Hand (3-2) got ahead of Pederson in the count 0-2, then walked him to force home the go-ahead run.